 He currently resides in Killaloe where he and business partner Malcomb Bell recently opened a cafe and restaurant named Wood & Bell.
 He still regularly appears on television as a rugby pundit.

-The sight of Wood’s bald head charging around the field of play with his infectious enthusiasm for the game still holds a special place in the minds of rugby-lovers everywhere and his stout service to the Lions will never be forgotten.
+The sight of Wood’s bald head charging around the field of play with his infectious enthusiasm for the game still holds a special place in the minds of rugby-lovers everywhere.